ddsmt/artifact-2021/Readme.md

 * `out/table-overview.tex` is a condensed table as shown in the paper.
 * `out/scatter-*.data` containing the gnuplot data for the various scatter plot comparisons.

+TODO: How to compare the demo results against the paper results?

 ### ddSMT 2.0 Source Code